Cruz-Andre/tratoTechMiddlewares/README.md

 ### `yarn server`
 ### `yarn start`

-Runs the app in the development mode.\
-App [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- App [http://localhost:3000](http://localhost:3000) to view it in your browser.
-Server categorias [http://localhost:3001/categorias](http://localhost:3001/categorias) to view it in your browser.
+- Server categorias [http://localhost:3001/categorias](http://localhost:3001/categorias) to view it in your browser.
-Server itens [http://localhost:3001/itens](http://localhost:3001/itens) to view it in your browser.
+- Server itens [http://localhost:3001/itens](http://localhost:3001/itens) to view it in your browser.

 # Getting Started with Create React App